ModelEarth/localsite/start/README.md

 The following will allow you to launch [http://localhost:8887/localsite/](http://localhost:8887/localsite/) to view multiple repos in the same webroot.

+Create a web root folder called "webroot" or "modelearth", or use your existing web root.
-Go to the folder where you'd like your webroot to reside and run the following to view pages on localhost:
+Go to the web root folder and run the following to view pages locally at http://localhost:8887
-Run this command to start localhost whenever you restart your computer.

 	python -m http.server 8887

+You can run the command above to start localhost whenever you restart your computer.
 If that dose't work, here are more options for [activating your webroot](activate-webroot).